danielsauter/rapid-android-development/p2p.md

 Wi-Fi Direct was introduced in Android 4.0 (API level 14) to enable Android devices to connect directly to each other via Wi-Fi without a fixed Wi-Fi access point.
 Each device in a Wi-Fi Direct network can serve as an access point for any of the other devices in the network.
 Like Bluetooth, Wi-Fi Direct allows us to discover Wi-Fi Direct devices and connect to them if confirmed by the user.
 Compared to Bluetooth, Wi-Fi Direct offers a faster connection across greater distances and is therefore the preferred networking protocol for multiplayer games or multiuser applications, when every connected device supports Wi-Fi Direct.

 In many ways, Wi-Fi Direct is very familiar to us when it comes to allowing devices to connect to each other.
-We’ve also worked with Wi-Fi already and sent `OSC` messages over the wireless local area network in <!--ref linkend="chp.wifi-->.
+We’ve also worked with Wi-Fi already and sent `OSC` messages over the wireless local area network in {{ book.chapter6 }}.
 When we use Wi-Fi Direct, we combine the P2P aspects and pairing process of Bluetooth with the ease of use of Wi-Fi.

 Wi-Fi Direct is currently supported on a few of the newest Android devices, so the following section may describe operations that are not possible on your device just yet.
-But because it’s a powerful standard, we’ll discuss it now and compare it to Bluetooth’s wireless peer-to-peer performance using our earlier remote cursor sketch <!--ref linkend="code.p2p.bluetooth-->.
+But because it’s a powerful standard, we’ll discuss it now and compare it to Bluetooth’s wireless peer-to-peer performance using our earlier remote cursor sketch [P2P/BluetoothCursors/BluetoothCursors.pde](../p2p.html#codep2pbluetoothcursorsbluetoothcursorspde).

   Let’s take a look at the [`KetaiWi-FiDirect` class first,][24] which makes working with [Android’s Wi-Fi Direct features][25] an easy task.
 For this sketch, we’ll work with the following `KetaiWi-FiDirect` methods: